jiamings/tsong.me/site/src/content/blog/design-the-inference-move.md

 in parallel.
 Frontier systems probably need both kinds of motion, and they will probably use them in combinations that look awkward if we insist on the old taxonomy.

+Flow maps make the continuous-domain implication clear: if we want fewer, larger refinement steps, we should train objects that can represent fewer, larger refinement steps.
+Continuous-domain language models pose the same question in a different state space: if we want text generation to benefit from refinement or parallel updates, we have to specify the dependencies those updates must preserve.

 So when I look at a new pretraining or inference-time scaling idea, I try to ask a few questions before looking too closely at the loss: